lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 * In the SCHC C/D context to keep the Field Description of the header packet.

-* In SCHC Fragmentation to identify the specific modes and settings.
-In bidirectional SCHC Fragmentation at least two Rules
+* In SCHC F/R to identify the specific modes and settings.
+In bidirectional SCHC F/R at least two Rules
   ID are needed.

-* To identify the SCHC ACK in fragmentation
+* To identify the SCHC ACK in SCHC F/R

-* And at least one Rule ID MAY be reserved to the case where no SCHC C/D nor SCHC Fragmentation were possible.
+* And at least one Rule ID MAY be reserved to the case where no SCHC C/D nor SCHC F/R were possible.

 # Static Context Header Compression {#SCHComp}